 Course selections for each year’s schedule must be approved by the student’s parent(s) or guardian(s), the student’s advisor, and the college advisor.
 Advisors counsel their advisees on the content of courses offered and the appropriateness of the selection in relation to the advisee’s goals, interests and past academic performance.
 The college advisor counsels students and their parent(s) or guardian(s) on issues involving college admission requirements and strategies appropriate for successful college applications.

 Ninth graders are required to enroll in five courses, including the double-credit (and double scheduled) Ancient Civilizations, for a total of six credits.
 The typical ninth grade program includes Ancient Civilizations (2 credits), mathematics, Integrated Science: Data, a foreign language and Art I or a second language.
-Tenth graders are generally expected to enroll in five courses for the year, including the double-credit (and double scheduled) European Civilization, for a total of six credits.
-The typical tenth grade program includes European Civilization (2 credits), mathematics, Chemistry and either two languages or one language and an elective.
+Tenth graders are generally expected to enroll in five courses for the year, including the double-credit (and double scheduled) Modern Civilizations, for a total of six credits.
+The typical tenth grade program includes Modern Civilization (2 credits), mathematics, Integrated Science: Energy and either two languages or one language and an elective.
 Eleventh and twelfth graders are required to carry at least five credits each semester.
-All eleventh graders take American Civilization (2 credits), and mathematics and generally take Biology and a language.
+All eleventh graders take American Civilization (2 credits), and mathematics, Integrated Science: Systems, and a language.
 Of the minimum five credits seniors must earn, at least four must be earned at Key.
 The fifth may be obtained through taking a course via concurrent enrollment at a community college but seniors may not fulfill their core graduation requirements through such a course.
-All twelfth graders take English 12.
+All twelfth graders take Comparative Literature.
 The remainder of the schedules for the eleventh and twelfth graders is made up of elective choices based on students’ interests, graduation requirements and recommendations of students’ advisors and the college advisor.

 No student may carry more that six credits in any semester without the special permission of the Academic Committee.